ipfabric/docs/docs/releases/previous_releases/ip_fabric_v3.md

 - Performance improvements - loading of graph should be faster
-- Comparing was improved to display changes for edges pointing into transit cloud + changes for interconnected sites edges (If the site have more than 400 ummanaged neighbors then it can't be compared)
+- Comparing was improved to display changes for edges pointing into transit cloud + changes for interconnected sites edges (If the site have more than 400 unmanaged neighbors then it can't be compared)
 - If transit cloud have more than 100 devices then it can't be expanded.